ChrisMarshallNY/ITCB-master/01-SecondStep/README.md

 After a few seconds (sometimes, *quite* a few), you will see the name of your Mac show up in the Central list.

-If all has gone well, you can tap on that list row, and you can ask a question of the "Magic 8-Ball" device.
+If all has gone well, you can tap on that list row, ask a question of the "Magic 8-Ball" device, and get a randomly-selected answer.
+The Mac will display the question that it received, and the answer it sent, in a modal alert.

 ## RECAP

-The `ITCB/src/Shared/internal/ITCB_SDK_Central_internal_Callbacks.swift` file should now look more or less like this:
+The [`ITCB/src/Shared/internal/ITCB_SDK_Central_internal_Callbacks.swift`]() file should now look more or less like this:

     import CoreBluetooth